tblanarik/daily-traffic/README.md

 # daily-traffic

-daily-traffic is a Python program that retrieves traffic flow data from the Washington State Department of Transportation (WSDOT) API.
-The program is designed to be run daily to collect the latest traffic flow data.
+daily-traffic is a Python program that retrieves traffic flow data from the Washington State Department of Transportation (WSDOT) API and send a text message to the configured phone number if traffic is bad.

 ### Usage
 To run daily-traffic, use the following command: